-Assessment Issue and risk Recommendations The statutory accounting requirements per the CIPFA code include the use of a Capital Grants Unapplied Account.
+Assessment Issue and risk Recommendations 22 The statutory accounting requirements per the CIPFA code include the use of a Capital Grants Unapplied Account.
 Currently the Council does not include a Capital Grants Unapplied Account in its financial statements.
-We recommend that the value of transactions meeting the criteria to be accounted for as capital grants unapplied is assessed as part of closedown procedures in future years, Where transactions meeting the criteria are identified We confirmed that the transactions which would meet the criteria to be included in this account were not material in 2020/21 We agreed that management would then these should be processed through a capital grants unapplied account.
-Management response include additional narrative at Note 15 to clarify the position.
-The finance team has assessed capital transactions to identify receipts which should be classified as capital grants unapplied and identified that the balance on this account for 2020/21 was £nil.
+We confirmed that the transactions which would meet the criteria to be included in We recommend that the value of transactions meeting the criteria to be accounted for as capital grants unapplied is assessed as part of closedown procedures in future years, Where transactions meeting the criteria are identified then these should be processed through a capital grants unapplied account. Ω this account were not material in 2020/21.
+We agreed that management would include additional narrative at Note 15 to clarify the position.
+Management response The finance team has assessed capital transactions to identify receipts which should be classified as capital grants unapplied and identified that the balance on this account for 2020/21 was £nil.
 We will continue to undertake this assessment in future years as recommended.
 Management presented its draft financial statements to the 28 July 2021 Audit Governance and Standards Committee.
 The financial statements were therefore published with the agenda papers for that meeting on 20 July 2021.
 Under the Accounts and Audit Regulations 2015 the public have the right to inspect or ask questions about the accounts.
 Th public inspection period for the 2020/21 accounts was effectively triggered by publication and advertised on the Council's website as It is recognised that, in circumstances where further work was required to finalise the accounts subsequent to initial publication, it was appropriate to publish a revised set of accounts.
 However, changes to the dates of the inspection period or to the content of the published accounts may cause confusion for the public.
 We recommend that the Council reviews its closedown timetable for 2021/22 to minimise the risk that the financial statements will need be re-published. commencing on 21 July 2021 Management response In practice further work was required to finalise the accounting entries in respect of property, plant and equipment.
 A revised version of accounts with material changes relating to these disclosures was published on 29 July 2021.
 The advertised period of inspection on the Council's website was amended to run from 30 July 2021.
 This updated period of inspection ran for the full period required by regulations.
 We will continue to strive to ensure that the financial statements are free from error at the point of publication.
 Where amendments are identified or further information comes to light subsequent to publication, we will update the accounts and extend the inspection period accordingly, as has been done this year.